katalon-studio-samples/data-driven-tests/README.md

 At the end of this README, you will find additional ways to execute automation test cases.

 ## Test Scenarios
-Below is the list of all the available test cases in this project relating to the test scenarios as described.
-Simply select the test case you want to run in Katalon Studio and execute accordingly.
-You can also make additional changes in these test cases to get familiar with automation testing and specifically Katalon Studio.
 ### Story: Login feature
 ```Gherkin
      User story